 - Stranger Things season 3 showrunners: Ross Duffer, Matt Duffer, Shawn Levy

-When is the Stranger Things season 3 release date?
+Stranger Things season 3 release date

 Hallelujah: we finally have a Stranger Things season 3 release date!
 You can expect to watch the series on July 4, 2019, and that date can’t be a coincidence.
-Snippets from the most recent trailer imply that Russia is going to play a bigger part in this series, so having it released on Independence Day could be a nod to the kind of events that are going to be happening on a national level in Stranger Things season 3.
+Snippets from the trailer above imply that Russia is going to play a bigger part in this series, so having it released on Independence Day could be a nod to the kind of events that are going to be happening on a national level in Stranger Things season 3.
 The good news is that with eight episodes on the way and with them all arriving at the same time to Netflix (none of this one-episode-per-week nonsense), you might even be able to watch all eight episodes in one day.
 Not that we recommend that, of course.
 You might find yourself growing roots into your sofa.
 Not a good look.
 Jump down to our trailer section to read our theories about what could be going on in each episode, as the titles have already been released - and prepare yourself for a bingefest!

 Rather fittingly considering its summer release date, during an interview with The Hollywood Reporter, Noah Schnapp revealed that our next outing to Hawkins won’t be in the dead of winter like in Stranger Things season 2, but is instead taking place in summer.
 The heat is due to affect the storyline as well, as Schnapp says the warmth means “you kind of get to see a different version of everyone”.
 Whether that means we’ll see Hopper in a Hawaiian-print shirt or Eleven sporting some awesome Ray-Bans I’m not sure, but considering the Upside Down seems to perfectly complement the dark, cold winters, dipping into it in the middle of bright summer days could be a tricky contrast to pull off.

 Read more: The hottest new TV shows you don't want to miss